Masihan317/CS526-Project/README.md

 A task has a title, a description, a due date, and 2 flags to indicate if the task is important and/or already completed.
 The user can mark the tasks as completed and/or important, and the user can filter the tasks with those tags.

 The application is both mobile and desktop friendly with responsive UI design.
-It is built using the MERN tech stack and deployed on Vercel.
+It is built using the MERN tech stack and deployed on Render.
 Using React Bootstrap allowed us to combine the power of React while enjoying the convenience of Bootstrap components and built-in variables rewritten in React.

 We did not use a state management tool like Zustand or Redux because it's still a relatively simple application.